steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 <h1 id="endpoint">Creating the Data Endpoint</h1>

 This is where MedallionOData comes in.
-MedallionOData allows us to escape from the world of static schemas via the dictionary-like ODataEntity type.
-In fact, if our data is small enough to fit in memory, we can simply read all orders into memory and convert to the <a href="[TODO link]">ODataEntity</a> type.
-ODataEntity acts like a dictionary, allowing for queries with fully dynamic schemas:
+MedallionOData allows us to escape from the world of static schemas via the dictionary-like <a href="https://github.com/madelson/MedallionOData/blob/master/MedallionOData/Client/ODataEntity.cs">ODataEntity</a> type.
+In fact, if our data is small enough to fit in memory, we can simply read all orders into memory and convert to the ODataEntity type.
+ODataEntity acts like a dictionary from string to object, allowing for queries with fully dynamic schemas:

 <pre>
 using (var context = new OrdersContext()) // OrdersContext is an EF DbContext